 IASSW has fulfilled its educational mission through a number of programs.
 A biennial conference to share new research and practice has been held regularly since 1950.
 The co-sponsored journal, International Social Work, (published by Sage and now in its 60th year) disseminates global research; occasional books expand knowledge on social work education.
 Seminars have been held in numerous locations to assist countries in developing or strengthening social work education.
 IASSW was particularly active in the initiation of schools in China.
 A program of small grants promotes innovation and collaboration in social work education and research across the world.
 Applicants must include schools from several countries to work on a common issue.

-The IASSW is committed to advocacy for human rights, equity, diversity and inclusion.
-A main vehicle for advocacy is the team of representatives at United Nations headquarters that has consistently participated in UN and NGO meetings since 1947.
+The IASSW is committed to advocacy for human rights, equity, diversity, and inclusion.
+The main vehicle for advocacy is the team of representatives at the United Nations headquarters that has consistently participated in UN and NGO meetings since 1947.
 IASSW is also represented at the UN in Geneva.
 The Association’s Human Rights Committee combines advocacy with education for human rights.
-Representation of social work education in international bodies, along with promotion of quality education and international collaboration are the enduring goals of the IASSW.
+Representation of social work education in international bodies, along with the promotion of quality education and international collaboration are the enduring goals of the IASSW.

 The archives of the IASSW are held at the Social Welfare History Archive at the University of Minnesota, Minneapolis in the U.S.A.